-Best Long USB-C Cables
+Best Long USB-C Cables 2022

-Ever been to Walt Disney World?
-If you have, you'll start to notice a lot of digital leashes around mid-afternoon: adults and kids with long charging cables snaking from their backpacks to their constantly used phones in line.
-Whether you need to recharge your phone, power bank, headphones or your Chromebook, we've got some lengthy USB-C cables in two varieties: USB-C to USB-C and USB-C to USB-A, for whichever power bank or travel charger you use.
+When your phone is leashed to a power bank in your backpack while you try to corral your kids on vacation, you should only be trusting your phone to the best long USB-C cables.
+Whether you need to recharge your phone, power bank, headphones, or your Chromebook, we've got some lengthy USB-C cables in two varieties: USB-C to USB-C and USB-C to USB-A for whichever power bank or travel charger you use.
+Here are the cables you can trust year after year, trip after trip to charge without fail.

 USB-C to USB-C cables

-This is the USB-C cable I carry most often in the parks, as it's a highly-trusted brand known for quality cables and it comes with a handy magnetic and velcro carrying wrap.
+This is the USB-C cable I carry most often when I go to parks.
+Anker is a highly-trusted brand known for quality cables and it comes with a handy magnetic and velcro carrying wrap.
 This cable is flexible without just swinging everywhere and won't fall out of your USB-C ports at every bump and snag.

 Moshi Integra USB-C Charge Cable with Smart LED (6ft)